DLR-SC/tigl/examples/README.md

 Python-Demo {#lib_intrernal_python_demo}
 ---------------------

-To run the python demo, you need to have the internal python API installed.
+Recently, we extended TiGL's Python bindings to access the entire object structure of TiGL.
+These classes and methods allow more control compared to the high level functions of tigl3wrapper.
+These allow for example:

+   - Accessing all geometrical shapes of TiGL
+   - Use, modify or visualize these shapes directly with PythonOCC
+   - Use geometrical algorithms for own projects, such as Gordon's curve network interpolation method

-The installation for Python API differ from the installation for the other languages.
+The installation of this new Python API differ from the installation for the other languages.
 The easiest way to install TiGL 3 with the internal python api support is to use the amazing [conda](http://conda.pydata.org/miniconda.html) package manager.
 To install, type